kmad/kmad.github.io/_posts/2025-12-13-DSPy-Optimization.md

+---
-# Achieving 20%+ improvement in structured extraction tasks using DSPy and GEPA
+title: Achieving 20 percentage-point improvement in structured extraction tasks using DSPy and GEPA
+---

 There's been lots of discussion recently on [DSPy](https://dspy.ai/) and the [GEPA optimizer](https://github.com/gepa-ai/gepa).
 And for good reason: the results are compelling.
 As evidenced by the below experiment using automatic prompt optimization, we're seeing 20+ percentage point improvements in exact match accuracy over vanilla LLM structured output calls with little engineering effort required.
 This simple example demonstrates how much low-hanging fruit there is in prompt optimization and AI engineering in general.